scionproto/scion/doc/manuals/control.rst

    they are rediscovered by the beaconing process.
 The path segments from cached path segment queries will be re-fetched on-demand.

+.. object:: trustengine.cache

+   Control the **experimental** in-memory caching of ISD/AS attribute information extracted from :term:`TRCs <TRC>`.

+   .. option:: trustengine.cache.disable = <bool> (Default: false)

+      Disable caching entirely.

+   .. option:: trustengine.cache.expiration = <int> (Default: 60000000000)

+      Expiration of cached entries in nanoseconds.

+      **TODO:** this should be changed to accept values in :ref:`duration format <control-conf-duration>`.

 .. object:: api